 The National Council on Aging (NCOA) dedicated this week to raising awareness of fall prevention for older adults.
 Falls are the most common reason for nursing home placement.
 Although one in three adults over 65 years of age will experience a fall, there are various techniques and actions to prevent or reduce the risk of a fall.

-It’s Medicare open enrollment time!
-From October 15 to December 7, adults age 65 and over need to select the type of Medicare plan they want for 2019.
-Since there are more choices than ever, it's important to review your options carefully before making a decision.
+The annual open enrollment time for Medicare is fast approaching!
+From October 15 to December 7, adults age 65 and over will need to select the type of Medicare plan they want for 2021.
+There are more choices than ever, and it's essential to review your options before carefully making a decision.